xan105/Mini-Launcher/README.md

 Some standard libraries are not enabled by design.<br />
 `goto` and `::label::` statements from Lua 5.2 are supported.<br />

 The followings modules are exposed to the Lua VM, I might add more later on.

+> [!NOTE]
+By default the VM is mostly sandboxed: you can only _require_ from the available modules.
+If you want to _require_ an external lua file you must set the permission `import: true` in the config file.

 ## 🌐 Globals